Members

 Juho Myllylä is a recorder player, guitarist, singer and songwriter.
 He studied recorders at the Conservatory of Amsterdam with Jorge Isaac, and graduated with a master’s degree in 2020.

 Juho works with the world-renowned renaissance recorder ensemble The Royal Wind Music since 2016.
 With the Finnish Ensemble Gamut!
 Juho is in constant search for new ways to perform early music through the fusion of medieval and renaissance music, folk music, improvisation and electronics.
-Their critically acclaimed debut album UT was released on Eclipse Music in 2020, followed by RE in 2022.
-Juho has also performed solo recitals of new music at such festivals and venues as Grachtenfestival, Gaudeamus, November Music and Rewire as well as the prestigious Concertgebouw Amsterdam.
+Their critically acclaimed debut album UT was released on Eclipse Music in 2020, followed by RE in 2022 and most recently MI in 2025.
+Juho has also performed solo recitals of new music at such festivals and venues as Grachtenfestival, Gaudeamus, November Music and Rewire as well as the prestigious Concertgebouw Amsterdam, and released a solo album Herder’s Herd featuring new works for recorders and electronics in 2025.

 Winner of the Nordic and Baltic EAR-ly 2016 early music competition, and of the International Van Wassenaer Competition 2019, Juho strives for open-minded musicianship across styles and versatility regardless of imposed genre classifications.
 He feels passionate about earlier repertoire – medieval and renaissance music, yet is especially interested in the recorders’ countless possibilities in contemporary and new music and working with composers, with a steadily growing number of new works written for and premiered by him.
 Jazz, fusion, rock, prog, experimental, electro-acoustic, live electronic, soundtrack and film music are an integral part of his musical landscape.
 During his studies at the Conservatory of Amsterdam Juho minored in electric guitar, studying with Hans Kunneman, and is, besides recorder playing, guitarist-singer-songwriter for the progressive alternative rock band Burntfield.